-Fish and shellfish contain omega-3 fatty acids that aren’t found in other foods and that can improve heart and brain health for people of all ages.
-Pregnant women who eat fish will pass these nutrients to her baby supporting healthy brain and eye development.
+Fish, shellfish, and seaweed contain omega-3 fatty acids that aren’t found in other foods and that can improve heart and brain health for people of all ages.
+Pregnant and breastfeeding women who eat fish pass these nutrients to their baby, supporting healthy brain and eye development.
 Seafood also contains high levels of protein and other nutrients.

 Women of childbearing age should eat two to three servings each week and children older than age two should try to eat about two servings of seafood from the "best choices" list each week.
 Other adults should eat at least two servings of seafood.
 RIDOH has developed guidance on what fish are best to eat often and what fish should be eaten less often.
 Learn more by reading this guidance on eating fish safely.